DeMarcus Nelson: College career

 Nelson played at the shooting guard position on the Duke Blue Devils men's basketball team.
-He was also the lone captain of the team for the 2007–2008 season, which was his senior year.
+He was also the lone captain of the team for the 2007–08 season, which was his senior year.

 College statistics

 Professional career

 Nelson was not drafted in the 2008 NBA draft, but he was signed by the Golden State Warriors on September 9, 2008.
-He became the first undrafted rookie to start on opening night in the history of the NBA.
+He became the first undrafted rookie to start on opening night in the history of the National Basketball Association (NBA).
 On November 14, 2008, he and teammate Richard Hendrix were assigned to the Bakersfield Jam of the NBA D-League.
-He was recalled by the Warriors on December 16, 2008, but he was waived on January 6, 2009 to make room for Jermareo Davidson.
+He was recalled by the Warriors on December 16, 2008, but he was waived on January 6, 2009, to make room for Jermareo Davidson.

 Nelson joined the Croatian Adriatic League club KK Zagreb in January 2009, but only played a single game.
 In March 2009, Nelson returned to the NBA D-League as a member of the Austin Toros.

-On April 9, 2009 Nelson signed with the Chicago Bulls.
-On July 30, 2009 he was waived by the Bulls.
+On April 9, 2009, Nelson signed with the Chicago Bulls.
+On July 30, 2009, he was waived by the Bulls.

 On August 29, 2009, he was signed by Scandone Avellino of the Italian Lega Basket Serie A for the 2009–10 season.

 He played for the Milwaukee Bucks in the NBA Summer League in 2010.

 On August 23, 2010, he was signed by Cholet Basket of France.
 Cholet Basket is qualified for the Euroleague for the 2010–11 season.

 In July 2011 he signed with BC Donetsk in Ukraine.
 On November 15, 2011, he returned to Cholet Basket by signing a contract for the rest of the season.

-In September 2012, he signed a one-year contract with the Serbian team Crvena zvezda Belgrade.
+In September 2012, he signed a one-year contract with the Serbian team Crvena zvezda.
 In June 2013 he re-signed with them for one more season, with an option for a second year.
 He became the first foreign player to stay at the club for two seasons.

 In November 2013, he was named EuroLeague MVP for Round 4.
 In April 2014, along with his teammate Boban Marjanović, he was selected to the Ideal Team of the 2013–14 ABA League season.
 He was also named to the All-EuroCup First Team in 2014.

 On July 22, 2014, Panathinaikos announced the signing of Nelson, on a 1+1 year-deal.